-Clients have their own reasons to have logo ownership since most of the clients need the ownership for frequent use of the logo.
-Since logo design is an essential part of brand marketing, a client needs all the legal rights of ownership.
+Clients have their own reasons to have logo ownership.
+Most of the clients need the ownership for a frequent use of the logo.
+Since a logo design is an essential part of brand marketing, a client needs all the legal rights of ownership.

 Another point of concern for business owners is the importance of their logo with their brand identity.
 If the rights are with a designer, then a client cannot register the design under Intellectual Property Rights.
-Unless these rights are ensured, the client always fears that the design that represents the brand identity of their business can be infringed upon.
+Unless these rights are ensured, the client fears that the design that represents the brand identity of business can be infringed upon.

 The designers know the importance of logo design for the clients and hence they want to deny full legal rights to them.

-I firmly believe that client should hold the ownership rights.
+I firmly believe that the client should hold the ownership rights.
 This is because the client hired the designer and paid the fees for the work.
 Once the work is done and the designer has been paid the fees, the work belongs to the employer.